-We also see David promising Johnathon Ben Saul that his seed would be preserved.
-And we see that later when he spared Johnathon's son Mephibosheth from the killing of descendants of Saul done to appease the Gibeonites.
-Often such promises often correlate to that line having a role to play in Eschatology.
+David promised Johnathon Ben Saul that his seed would be preserved.
+And we see him keep that later when he spared Johnathon's son Mephibosheth from the killing of descendants of Saul done to appease the Gibeonites.
+Often such promises correlate to that line having a role to play in Eschatology.